 The two-year residency requirement also applies to J-2 dependents, including spouses and children, if they obtained J-2 status.
 If your spouse or children held J-2 dependent status, and you—the J-1 principal—are subject to the two-year rule, they are also subject to the same requirement.
 If they never held J-2 status, the rule may not apply to them.

-🔷 ➤ Good News for J-1 Holders
+🔷 ➤ Good News for Many J-1 Visa Holders

-In December 2024, the U.S. Department of State updated the Exchange Visitor Skills List, removing many countries and occupational fields that previously triggered the two-year home residency rule.
-In December 2024, the U.S. Department of State revised the J‑1 Exchange Visitor Skills List, removing 37 countries from the list and ending automatic subject status based on the Skills List alone.
-The countries removed are: Albania, Algeria, Argentina, Armenia, Bahrain, Bangladesh, Bolivia, Brazil, Chile, China, Colombia, Costa Rica, Dominican Republic, Gabon, Georgia, Guyana, India, Indonesia, Kazakhstan, Laos, Malaysia, Mauritius, Montenegro, Namibia, Oman, Paraguay, Peru, Romania, Saudi Arabia, South Africa, South Korea, Sri Lanka, Thailand, Trinidad and Tobago, Turkey, United Arab Emirates, and Uruguay.
+The countries removed include: Albania, Algeria, Argentina, Armenia, Bahrain, Bangladesh, Bolivia, Brazil, Chile, China, Colombia, Costa Rica, Dominican Republic, Gabon, Georgia, Guyana, India, Indonesia, Kazakhstan, Laos, Malaysia, Mauritius, Montenegro, Namibia, Oman, Paraguay, Peru, Romania, Saudi Arabia, South Africa, South Korea, Sri Lanka, Thailand, Trinidad and Tobago, Turkey, United Arab Emirates, and Uruguay.

 Still Subject?